 Paul Preciado’s "Learning From the Virus" has been pretty informative and insightful in thinking about this too.
 Especially in thinking about how our skin is the “new frontier”; how the new national border is our own body.
 This is the last armor that “protects” us from the outside and from "the other”.
 And I cannot think about Ahmaud Arbery’s murder, and about the fact that, in certain cases, skin signifies danger, signifies war.

 AB: I see.
-For me, looking at the human from a “molecular” point of view could also be a great equalizer that points to universal human nature.
-You mentioned in other conversations that you don’t want your practice to be interpreted as being about your identity but, at the same time, a lot of it draws from your biography.
+Looking at the human from a “molecular” point of view, although problematic, this could also be a great equalizer - one that points to universal human nature.
+You mentioned in other conversations that you don't want your practice to be interpreted as being about your identity but, at the same time, a lot of it draws from your own biography.
 Is there a demarcation line that you specifically want to draw with identity politics when it comes to your work?

 By needing to hyphenate my role as an artist, I am first put into a circle that allows people to quickly associate me with other signifiers, to define me by what that category means.